Westway (London): Cultural references

-Local group Hawkwind played several free benefit and charity concerts underneath the motorway, pictures of which appeared on the inner sleeve of their second album In Search of Space.
+Local groups from the Ladbroke Grove scene, notably Hawkwind and the Pink Fairies, played several free benefit and charity concerts underneath the motorway, pictures of which appeared on the inner sleeve of Hawkwind's second album In Search of Space.
+One such concert by the Pink Fairies under the Westway – disrupted by the police because a neighbour complained that was unable to hear his television over the noise – is referenced in the track "Right On Fight On" on their second album What A Bunch Of Sweeties.

 The opening track on Sky's 1979 debut album is entitled "Westway".
 The Westway is referenced in Pete Doherty's "Broken Love Song", in the line "By the Westway, Inside The Scrubs", as he claimed to have once lived beside the Westway in a caravan.
 It is also featured on the front cover of A Weekend in the City by Bloc Party.
 The picture, part of A Modern Project was taken by German photographer Rut Blees Luxemburg.
+The Westway is also seen in various shots in the 1990 movie Nuns on the Run.